 Pass out: Once you’ve worked yourself into a cactus craze, retreat to Avalon Palm Springs and take refuge from the desert sun by the pool.
 There are three swimming holes to choose from, as well as two Jacuzzis and a number of cabanas.
 The moment you start to feel flower withdrawal just take a deep breath – the hotel is set on four acres of manicured gardens so you’ll be able to catch a floral whiff in the air.
 Ahhh.

 Bud out: For 50 acres of candy-coloured ranunculus, visit The Flower Fields at Carlsbad Ranch.
 Just a 45-minute drive from San Diego, Carlsbad is known for its golf courses, wellness retreats and yes, that technicolour field that opens to the public each spring – this year they’re open through 13 May.
-In honour of the blooms, the city has created a flower-focused festival, called Petal to Plate, that runs 5-15 April this year.
+In honour of the blooms, the city has created a flower-focused festival, called Petal to Plate, that happens in April.
 Over the course of 10 days, local restaurants, spas and hotels will feature dishes, drinks and treatments that incorporate local blooms.

 Chill out: Stick around Carlsbad and head to oceanfront restaurant Chandler’s, where mixologist Garrett Gwin has concocted a floral and fizzy cocktail for the Petal to Plate festivities.
 The Fleur de Fizz is a mix of pisco, lemon juice, elderflower liqueur, grapefruit bitters, sparkling wine and lemon zest.
 If you have a sweet tooth, in addition to your love of perennials, the restaurant will also be serving a hibiscus sorbet with candied pansy, and a lavender and wildflower honey cheesecake.